Highway Song (Blackfoot song)

-"Highway Song" is a 1979 hit song recorded by the American southern rock Blackfoot.
+"Highway Song" is a song recorded by the American southern rock band Blackfoot and the lead single from their third studio album Strikes (1979).
 It reached #26 on the Billboard Hot 100.
 The song was recorded in the key of E minor with no key changes throughout.
 While the single version maintains its tempo throughout, the album version increases its speed at the close of the lyrical portion through the song's ending.